Investors brace for stocks to fall again after U.S. jobs report

 The Federal Reserve's decision in September to delay raising interest rates from financial crisis-era levels is exacerbating the uncertainty behind the market's large swings, said Jonathan Golub, chief U.S. market strategist at RBC Capital Markets.

-"The market wants to see the economic conditions normalize.
+"The market wants to see the economic conditions normalise.
 It's starting to think that something is broken here and it makes them uncomfortable," he said.

-Friday's lackluster jobs report will likely prompt the Fed to further delay raising interest rates until 2016, he said, prolonging market volatility into next year.
+Friday's lacklustre jobs report will likely prompt the Fed to further delay raising interest rates until 2016, he said, prolonging market volatility into next year.

 With the backdrop of slowing jobs growth in the U.S. and the collapse of global commodity prices, third quarter corporate results will take on a heightened significance when companies begin reporting them next week, analysts said.